 Fertility

-When you’re ready to start a family, you may need fertility treatment to have a baby.
+If you’re ready to start a family, you may need fertility treatment to have a baby.
 The Human Fertilisation and Embryology Authority has information on finding a clinic and fertility treatment options.

 Chemotherapy can cause temporary or permanent infertility, depending on the drugs and doses used.
 Your periods may continue during your treatment, or they may become irregular or stop.
 The younger you are, the more likely you are to carry on having monthly periods, or for them to return after treatment.
 However, having periods doesn’t always mean that you’ll be able to become pregnant.
-If your periods do stop during treatment, they may return a few months to a year later.
-Or they may stop permanently and you will go through the menopause.
+If your periods do stop during treatment, they may return six months to a year later.
+Or they may stop permanently, and you will go through the menopause.

 Your fertility options will depend on how much time you have before your cancer treatment starts and how well you are.
 The chances of having a baby after fertility treatment vary from person to person.
 Your fertility specialist can give you an idea of how successful the different fertility treatment options are likely to be.